sstroemer/en.ergie.at/content/wissen/stromnetz/index.en.md

 authors: [fackerl]
 ---

 The Austrian electricity grid forms the foundation for the transport of electrical energy from power plants to end consumers.
-It consists of seven grid levels, which differ in their functions and voltage levels and are organized by transmission and distribution system operators.
+It consists of seven grid levels, which differ in their functions and voltage levels, and are organized by transmission and distribution system operators.
 This article provides an overview of the different grid levels and their respective roles in the electricity grid.

 <!-- more -->